drvigneshwari/SG_AIMLPros-MOST/README.md

 For more detailed project introduction: https://github.com/risper25/MOST- (@risper bevalyn)

 # Project Participants (Total count : 7)
-This is the slack handles of the members
+Following are the slack handles of the members

 | Name| Slack Name| Github
 |--- | ---| --- |